C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/improve-grow-audits/campaign-brief.md

 linkTitle: "Improve and Grow Auditability"
 type: docs
 hide_feedback: true
+description: "How to make the auditing process of funded proposals efficient, distributed and transparent?"
 ---
 How to make the auditing process of funded proposals efficient, distributed and transparent?